Sebastian Coe: International Association of Athletics Federations

 In 2007 Coe was appointed as vice President of the International Association of Athletics Federations (IAAF) and was reappointed in 2011.
 When Lamine Diack president of the IAAF announced that he was standing down in 2013 seemed likely to announce Coe as his successor as there had never been an election for the President position.
 Coe, in November 2014 announced that he would stand for election for this position in 2015.
-In December 2014, Coe unveiled his manifesto, ‘Growing Athletics in a New Age.'
+In December 2014, Coe unveiled his manifesto, 'Growing Athletics in a New Age.'
 On 19 August 2015, in Beijing, he was elected president of IAAF against Sergey Bubka, by 115 votes to 92 votes.

-In 2015 Lord Coe's presidency of IAAF created turmoil when major sponsor Adidas terminated a multimillion sponsorship deal four years early.
+On 17 August 2023, in Budapest, he was re-elected unopposed for a third and final term of office as President.

 British Olympic Association

-Following the London Olympics, Coe was appointed as Chairman of the British Olympic Association replacing Lord Moynihan.
+Following the London Olympics, Coe was appointed as Chairman of the British Olympic Association, replacing Lord Moynihan.

 Tokyo 2020 Olympic Games

-Coe has been appointed a member of the Tokyo 2020 Olympic Games Coordination Commission representing the Association of National Olympic Committees.
+Coe was appointed a member of the Tokyo 2020 Olympic Games Coordination Commission representing the Association of National Olympic Committees.

 International Olympic Committee

-On 17 July 2020, Coe was elected a member of the International Olympic Committee.

-Other sports

-As of 2007, Coe was Patron of the British Dragon Boat Racing Association.